-We are a biopharmaceutical company focused on cancer therapeutics with preclinical and clinical product candidates.
+We are a biopharmaceutical company focused on cancer therapeutics with preclinical and clinical product candidates in development.
 Our clinical product portfolio includes:

 - Eniluracil, a dihydropyrimidine dehydrogenase, or DPD, inhibitor that we are developing to enhance the therapeutic value and effectiveness of 5-fluorouracil, or 5-FU, one of the world's most widely used oncology agents.
-5-FU is currently used as first or second-line therapy for a variety of cancers, including colorectal, breast, gastric, head and neck, ovarian, and basal cell cancer of the skin, among others.
-We have two ongoing Phase I and Phase I/II clinical trials combining eniluracil and 5-FU which are intended to establish the safety, tolerability and initial effectiveness of our proprietary combination.
-We have enrolled 39 patients in the Phase I trial and some dose limiting toxicity has been reached, therefore the 100 mg cohort has been expanded.
-We licensed eniluracil from GlaxoSmithKline, or GSK, in July 2005. - ADH-1, an anti-cancer drug that selectively targets N-cadherin present on certain tumor cells and tumor blood vessels.
-We currently have two combination clinical studies ongoing, including a Phase I study using systemic ADH-1 in combination with three different systemic chemotherapy agents, and a Phase I/II study combining systemic ADH-1 with regionally-infused melphalan for the treatment of melanoma.
-This melanoma study is being expanded to include eight clinical centers and accrue up to 56 patients.
-Currently, we have enrolled 33 patients in this melanoma study.
-In April 2008, we completed patient enrollment in our Phase I ADH-1 combination study.
-While some clinical responses have been noted, a number of patients remain on study and we are in the process of evaluating the full dataset.
-We licensed ADH-1 from McGill University in February 2001. - STS, a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at Oregon Health & Science University, or OHSU, to reduce the disabling loss of hearing in patients treated with platinum-based anti-cancer agents.
-We licensed STS from OHSU in September 2002.
+5-FU is currently used intravenously, as first or second-line therapy for a variety of cancers, including colorectal, breast, gastric, head and neck, ovarian and basal cell cancer of the skin, among others.
+Eniluracil allows 5-FU to be given orally and was previously under development by GlaxoSmithKline, or GSK.
+We have two clinical trials ongoing, a Phase I and a Phase I/II trial, combining eniluracil and oral 5-FU to establish the safety, tolerability and initial effectiveness of our proprietary combination.
+Patients received a single, weekly dose of eniluracil followed by a single, weekly dose of oral 5-FU as high as 160 mg.
+Single, high doses of 5-FU were associated with certain dose limiting toxicities.
+The study has been amended, and patients will receive a single dose of eniluracil, as before, followed by a divided dose schedule of oral 5-FU every 12 hours for four to six doses.
+We expect to complete the patient enrollment in the Phase I studies by the end of 2008. - ADH-1, an anti-cancer drug that selectively targets N-cadherin present on certain tumor cells and tumor blood vessels.
+We currently have two combination clinical studies ongoing, a Phase I study using systemic ADH-1 in combination with three different systemic chemotherapy agents and a Phase I/II study combining systemic ADH-1 with regional melphalan for the treatment of melanoma.
+The Phase I/II melanoma study has been expanded to accrue up to 56 patients.
+Currently, we have enrolled 37 patients in the Phase I/II melanoma study and we expect to complete patient enrollment in the second half of 2008.
+Patient enrollment in our Phase I ADH-1 combination study was completed in April 2008 and we are in the process of evaluating the full dataset.